-Through his extensive study of the creative arts, Guirado develops a classical yet wide artistic palette and range.
-His technique and painted mediums vary from mural painting (he travelled to New York in 1955 where he was commissioned to paint a series of murals), to portraiture, landscapes and still life studies.
+Through his extensive study of the creative arts, Guirado developed a classical yet wide artistic palette and range.
+His technique and painted mediums varied from mural painting (he traveled to New York in 1955 where he was commissioned to paint a series of murals) to portraiture, landscapes and still life studies.

 “When a painter such as Guirado possesses a palette that is chromatically distinct and a firm palette knife, he can be called a master.
 Therein lies the essence of any master painter of our time.”_